tomsail/telemac-conda/README.md

 `conda install -c tomsail telemac`

+This package provides an operational working environment of openTELEMAC including:
+* all the python scripts included in the path
+* all the TELEMAC binaries precompiled

 First release (current):
 * minimal version necessary for the latest openTELEMAC version **v8p4**

 Second release:
-* all the pre requisite libraries need for the latest TELEMAC solver that include
+* all the optionals libraries needed for:
   * solver optimisation (MUMPS)
   * Salomé formats (MED) binaries
   * GOTM (General Ocean Turbulence Model)